 An interesting fact is that in British Columbia, all our of K-Cup® pods are accepted for recycling, through the at-home material collection, if the lid and the filter are removed from the pod.

-K-Cup® packs are intended to be used only once.
+K-Cup® pods are intended to be used only once.
 Most of the flavour has already been extracted from the grounds when first brewed.

 For best results, we recommend that you:

-1. Store Iced Coffee and Perfect Iced Tea K-Cup® packs at room temperature.
+1. Store Iced Coffee and Perfect Iced Tea K-Cup® pods at room temperature.

 2. Shake the K-Cup® pack before brewing.